Achievable logoAchievable logo

 Fiduciary accounts

-A fiduciary is a third party overseeing another person’s assets.
-Fiduciaries must put their client’s interests before their own and act in their best interest.
-The following fiduciary accounts in this chapter share this characteristic:
+A fiduciary is a third party who oversees another person’s assets.
+Fiduciaries must put the client’s interests ahead of their own and act in the client’s best interest.
+The following fiduciary accounts in this chapter share that core feature:

 • Discretionary accounts